johnroper100/dropplets/README.md

 Current version: 1.6.7

 ## What's Markdown?
-Markdown is a text formatting syntax inspired on plain text email.
-It is extremely simple, memorizable and visually lightweight on artifacts so as not to hinder reading.
+Markdown is a text formatting syntax inspired by plain text email.
+It's extremely simple, memorizable and visually lightweight so as not to hinder reading.

 > The idea is that a Markdown-formatted document should be publishable as-is, as plain text, without looking like it's been marked up with tags or formatting instructions.